MAKArcti/docs-2_GOSH/docs/working-with-gosh/gosh-web.md

     Push on the **SEND** button, you will to transfer your tokens to the DAO reserve or to the GOSH user.
 <!-- TODO -->

-* **Allowance** - the amount of tokens (upper limit) within which a DAO member can vote.
+* **Karma** - the amount of tokens (upper limit) within which a DAO member can vote.

     It is assigned when accepted as a member of the DAO.
 This determines the reputation of the DAO member.
-The Allowance can be changed only by voting.
+The Karma can be changed only by voting.

 ![](../images/gosh_web_OVERVIEW_02_wallet_balance.jpg)